weecology/retriever-website/source/cli.md

 To download all data for a given category (such as all data related to BIRDS), you can use:

-    retriever install birds -e s -f mydatabase.db
+`retriever install sqlite birds -f mydatabase.db`

-This is the same as `retriever install ___` for every dataset with the BIRDS tag.
+This is the same as `retriever install sqlite ...` for every dataset with the BIRDS tag.

 ## Using the Command Line Interface from inside R